Confidentiality and Professional Secrecy

 - If you are under 18 years of age and health care professionals believe that you have abused in some way.
 For example, if you have been subjected to violence or an act which is harmful to your health.
 In such cases, the staff must contact the social services so that you can receive help and support.
 Health care professionals are legally required to do this.

-- Health care professionals can contact the police if they believe that you have committed or have been the victim of a crime which could result in a prison term of one year or more.
+- Health care professionals may contact the police if they believe you have committed or are the victim of a serious crime.

 When do my parents/legal guardians have the right to be given information?